golioth/docs/docs/cloud/1-services/6-settings/README.md

 But if you want to change the value of the settings either for a single device or an entire group of devices under a blueprint you can:

-* override a per device-level setting value
+* override a per blueprint-level setting value, to be applied only to blueprint's devices
-* override a per blueprint-level setting value
+* override a per device-level setting value, to be applied only to that device

 Pay attention to the precendence order of the overrides:
 * Device-level overrides will always override blueprint and project-level settings.